lily-brewis/digital-writing-folio/readings.md

 - Discussions/action are only likely to take place as long as the major stakeholders (ie. white people) who also happen to be the major oppressors/ instigators, do not feel threatened, demonised, attacked, or ultimately, held accountable.
-- There is likely a relectance to take action, because the problem would have to be acknowledeged, and then responsibility/accountability be claimed.
+- There is likely a reluctance to take action, because the problem would have to be acknowledeged, and then responsibility/accountability be claimed.
 - Big corporations are unlikley to do this - bad for buisness (loss of money, damage to image), the same way sites such as google or chrome filter search results so nothing damaging about them shows up.